EnterpriseDB/tpa/docs/tpaexec-configure.md

 build and install all three components from source, or just use ``--install-from-source pglogical3 bdr3`` to use packages for 2ndQPostgres, but build and install pglogical v3 and BDR v3 from source.
-By default, this will build the ``master`` branch of pglogical and bdr.
+By default, this will build the ``master`` branch of pglogical and BDR.

 To build a different branch, append ``:branchname`` to the corresponding argument.
 For example ``--install-from-source 2ndqpostgres:dev/xxx``, or